survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 T> I will use **trailing commas** in the book examples on purpose as it gives cleaned diffs.
 I will show you how to enforce this in the *Linting JavaScript* chapter.

+T> `[name]` is a placeholder.
+Placeholders are discussed in greater detail in the *Adding Hashes to Filenames* chapter.

 T> I like to use `path.join`, but `path.resolve` would be a good alternative.
 See the [Node.js path API](https://nodejs.org/api/path.html) for further details.

 If you execute `node_modules/.bin/webpack`, you should see output: